kleberbaum/kleberbaum/stories.md

 The F train shrieks through lightless tunnels, a metal banshee slithering beneath Manhattan’s icy facade.
 Fluorescent light flickers hypnotically across blank faces.
 A pop song bleats tinnily from the headphones of a Walkman.

-I stare numbly at graffitied walls flashing by.
-Bush or Gore, red or blue — does it really matter?
+I stare numbly at graffitied walls flashing by: Bush or Gore, red or blue — does it really matter?
 Suited figures peddle hope with practiced smiles, but nothing ever changes.
 I remain a temp, selling my soul to hawk useless crap.

 Trapped in the city's circuitry, my thoughts blur into a recursive swirl of doubt.
 My world, programmed in rigid structures, fades into the flashing dreamscape.